uosofkho/aaa/README.md

 ```
 **Step 4: Save and Restart**

-Save your changes and restart the web panel
+Save your changes and restart the Xray Service
 </details>

 ## A Special Thanks to